reymon359/gatsby-personal-site/README.md

   </a>
 </p>

 <!-- Long description -->
 This site is meant to be a place to add and share my works about the things I learn and what I'm interested in.
 It was built from the [Gatsby's default starter](https://github.com/gatsbyjs/gatsby-starter-default)

+IMPORTANT: You know what they say about looking at your own code.
+I was learning Gatsby, React, and TypeScript by the time I made this, so I'm sure there are a lot of things that should be improved.
+Please be aware of that 😉.

 <!-- Technologies -->
 ## Built With these Technologies